ronaldocoutinhoc/GameTestGodot/README.md

 ## Getting Started

 To run the game, you'll need to have Godot Engine installed on your system.
 You can download it from [Godot Engine's official website](https://godotengine.org/download).

+Or you can simply run the Game Test Godot.exe in Windows system's

 ### Installation